SE-ML/se-ml.github.io/best_practices/_posts/2020-01-20-data_labeling.md

 Imposing a strictly controlled process for data labeling guarantees that your algorithm is served with the best data and helps to avoid later issues related to model debugging and error tracing.

-A good data labelling process includes peer-reviewing all labels by a second team member.
+A mature data labelling process includes peer-reviewing all labels by a second team member.